Have a laptop with 8GB of RAM and want to run AI locally?

 SitePoint,

-Qwen leads on the HumanEval benchmark among 7–8B class models.
+Qwen leads the HumanEval benchmark among 7–8B class models.

-The 3B version is lighter but retains a strong specialization in code.
+The 3B version is lightweight but retains strong specialization in code.

 Trained on a large volume of programming code and technical documentation.